Taiwan Hinoki Essential Oil

-Taiwan Hinoki Essential Oil Uses
+Taiwan Hinoki Essential Oil smells woody, balsamic and sharp.

 Major Constituents of Taiwan Hinoki Essential Oil (Derived from Twigs)

-[Source: PubMed.
+Source: PubMed.
 Ho CL, Hua KF, Hsu KP, Wang EI, Su YC.
 Composition and antipathogenic activities of the twig essential oil of Chamaecyparis formosensis from Taiwan.
 Nat Prod Commun.
-2012;7(7):933-6.]
+2012;7(7):933-6.

 Taiwan Hinoki Essential Oil is not widely used within the scope of holistic aromatherapy, and limited safety data exists for it.
 It is not profiled within Essential Oil Safety by Robert Tisserand and Rodney Young.